shariq1989/cookbook/content/recipe/Tandoori_Chicken.md

 4. Preheat the oven to 400 degrees and then set a wire rack into a rimmed baking sheet; line the drumsticks onto it.
 5. Cook for 25-30 minutes, flipping the drumsticks halfway through.
 6. Let the chicken rest for about 10 minutes before serving.
-7. Garnish with lemon wedges and serve with [raita](https://www.jamilghar.com/recipe/raita/).
+7. Garnish with lemon wedges and [raita](https://www.jamilghar.com/recipe/raita/) and serve with fresh naan, long-grained basmati rice, or a nice salad.

 #### GRILL DIRECTIONS